nmacgreg/Investing101/docs/index.md

             * Belongingness & Love: friends, family, and relationships
             * Esteem: prestige / feeling of accomplishments
             * Self-actualization: achieving your full potential, including creative activities
-    * Note - This does not include:
+    * Note, this does not include:
         * Eating out
         * Internet Access / Phone
         * Streaming services like Netflix, Ninendo
-        * School
+        * Going to the pool
+        * Taekwondo / Acro / Badminton
+        * Paying for college or University
 * The Idea of Budgeting:
     * At the end of the month, add up all your expenses... (all the money you paid for everything)
     * (this really means -- you have to keep track of these... it's pretty easy now that you can download them electronically - free software for this)